LukeH1993/Blog-ruby-on-rails/README.md

 All you will need to access this website is to clone this repository, run a series of rakes in the terminal and run the server, which will then run the web application in your web browser.

 ### Gems
+Run the following commands in your terminal to get the required gem dependencies:
+* gem install sinatra
+* gem install rack

+The following gems are included in the program's syntax:
 * gem "sinatra"
 * gem "sinatra-reloader" if development?
-* Gem "rack"
+* gem "rack"

 ## Built With
-This web application was built with the following web technologies:
+This web application was built in Sublime Text with the following web technologies:

 * Ruby
 * Ruby on Rails